 HPV causes almost 100% of cervical cancer cases

-HPV can also cause other cancers like vulvar, vaginal and anal cancers.
+HPV can also cause other cancers like vulvar, vaginal, anal and certain head and neck cancers, such as throat and back of mouth cancers.

 HPV can also cause genital warts

-It is estimated that every 10 minutes, one Canadian will develop genital warts.
-Genital warts can cause considerable emotional stress and may have to be removed using medications or surgery.†‡ And they may still come back
+It is estimated that every 15 minutes, one Canadian develops genital warts.
+Genital warts can cause considerable emotional stress and may have to be removed using medications or surgery.†‡ And they may still come back.

 HPV vaccination is NOT just for kids